DecisionsDev/odm-container-samples/decisioncenter/users_groups_synchronization/README-KUBERNETES.md

 Create a file named **values.yaml**.
 This file will be used by the **helm install** command to specify the configuration parameters.

-Add the lines below in **values.yaml** to create Decision Center sidecar:
+Add the lines below in **values.yaml** to create the Decision Center sidecar and populate the sample projects:
 ```
 decisionCenter:
   sidecar:
     enabled: true
     confSecretRef: users-groups-synchro-secret
+internalDatabase:
+  populateSampleData: true
 ```

 Add all the other parameters suitable to your platform in `values.yaml`.
 Check this [link](https://github.com/DecisionsDev/odm-docker-kubernetes/tree/master/platform) for help.